bqi343/cp-notebook/Resources/Questions.md

 > How many hours you practice daily?

-Idk, you can probably estimate from my submission history and tell me.
+Idk.
+Maybe you can probably estimate from my submission history and tell me.

 > ur graph seems very interesting to me .